califano-lab/HCMI-single-nuclei/README.md

 ### Structure
 - `funcs/`: custom functions used in the notebooks

-- `markers/`: directory containing cohort-specific markers
+- `markers/`: directory containing cohort-specific markers used in figures generation

 - `tumor-model-analysis/`: **directory with example code for analysis and generation of selected figures**.
 A description of each example code is provided in the directory.

 ### Other files
-- `Matched Model_Tumor for Sequencing.xlsx`: spreadsheet collecting sample information for snRNA-seq data.
-The Sampleshet_for_Analysis sheet serves as the reference table and is thoroughly described in the README sheet.

 - `python_packages.txt`: list of packages and versions used for the analysis in the manuscript.
 Different versions may have been used in the current notebooks.
     Note on pyviper: the equivalent version can be installed via:
   ```